nikouu/mGBA-http/README.md

 ### Just the script

-A lot of users find the [mGBASocketServer.lua](mGBASocketServer.lua) script alone is useful enough for their projects.
+A lot of users find the [mGBA-http.lua](mGBA-http.lua) script alone is useful enough for their projects.
 See the following for which version to download:

 - [Version 0.5.0](https://github.com/nikouu/mGBA-http/releases/tag/0.5.0) and lower is easier to use.
 Simply fire off the message
 - [Version 0.6.0](https://github.com/nikouu/mGBA-http/releases/tag/0.6.0) and higher requires `<|END|>` to be at the end of the request, and will reply with `<|END|>` at the end of the response.